biodiversitydata-se/mol-data/docs/_sources/ena-metabar.rst.txt

 Step 3b: Add sample attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once you have selected a checklist, you can inspect the attributes available in that list.
 All *Mandatory Fields* are preselected, and you can add *Optional Fields* by ticking their boxes.
-We suggest that you, at least, tick the following optional attributes for metabarcoding data:
+We suggest that you, at least, tick the following optional attributes for metabarcoding data\*:

 .. csv-table::
   :file: _static/tables/optional-fields.csv
   :header-rows: 1

+\* *Disclaimer*: While target gene/subfragment and primers are typically associated with the (sequencing) experiment, ENA only lists these fields as optional at sample level.
+When queried about this, ENA suggests adding the fields to experiments through post-submission XML editing, but we consider this process too complex.
+Therefore, we still recommend adding them to your samples as outlined above.
+Please note, however, that if you've sequenced multiple targets (e.g., both 16S and 18S) using the same physical samples, you will then need to submit two sets of digital samples.
+If you choose this approach, please make it easy for data users to identify sequences originating from the same physical sample by adding sample aliases, such as *[physical_sample_id]_16S* and *[physical_sample_id]_18S*.

 To ensure that metadata are validated and searchable, you should use existing attributes whenever possible, but you can also add custom attributes to describe your data, if needed (see *Add custom field* in top left corner of page.
 Write your field name *before* hitting the plus button).
 Adding more than a few of these is easier to do in a spreadsheet, though, and we explain how to do that in the next step.